branflake2267/debugging-express-with-simplehtmlwebpack/README.md

 ## Debugging

+* Run `npm install` to download the libraries used in this project.

 ### Debugging Server

+* Use the VS Code Launcher `1.
+Launch Server`
 * [http://localhost:3000](http://localhost:3000) - ./ server
 * [http://localhost:3000/api](http://localhost:3000/api) - ./api server

 ### Debugging Client

+* Use the VS Code Launcher `2.
+Launch Client`
 * [http://localhost:8080](http://localhost:8080) - ./ client

 ## Debugging Client & Server Together

+* Use the VS Code Launcher `3.
+Launch Client Chrome`
 * [http://localhost:8080](http://localhost:8080) - ./ client
 * [http://localhost:8080/api](http://localhost:8080/api) - ./api server

 ## Build
+Build from the root of this project.

 * Run `npm install`
 * Run `npm run build`
+* The files will be output to the `./dist` directory.